GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Background

 \textbf{\textit{Syntax-based Generic Approaches:} } These approaches encode program snippets, either by dividing the program into \textit{strings}, lexicalizing them into \textit{tokens} or parsing the program into a\textit{ parse tree or abstract syntax tree (AST)}.
 Syntax-only generic embedding approaches include Code2Vec~\citep{alon2019code2vec}, Code2Seq~\citep{alon2019code2seq}, CodeBERT~\citep{feng2020codebert}, C-BERT~\citep{buratti2020exploring}, InferCode\citep{bui2021infercode}, CC2Vec~\citep{10.1145/3377811.3380361}, AST-based NN~\citep{zhang2019novel} and ProgHeteroGraph~\citep{wang2020learning} (\textit{see} \Cref{tab:state-of-the-art-details}).
 Notably, these approaches use neural models for representing code (snippets), \textit{e.g.}, via code vector (\textit{e.g.}, Code2Vec~\citep{alon2019code2vec}), machine translation (\textit{e.g.}, Code2Seq~\citep{alon2019code2seq}) or transformers (\textit{e.g.}, CodeBERT~\citep{feng2020codebert}).
 Code2Vec~\citep{alon2019code2vec} is an AST-based code representation learning model that represents code snippets as single fixed-length code vector.
 It decomposes a program into a collection of paths using an AST and learns the atomic representation of each path while simultaneously learning how to aggregate the set of paths.
 Code2Seq~\citep{alon2019code2seq} is an alternative code embedding approach that uses Sequence-to-sequence (seq2seq) models, adopted from neural machine translation (NMT), to encode code snippets.
-It leverages the syntactic structure of programming languages to encode source code by representing code snippets as the set of paths in the program's AST, then uses attention to select the relevant paths while decoding.
+CodeBERT~\citep{feng2020codebert} is a bimodal pre-trained model for programming language (PL) and natural language (NL) tasks, which uses transformer-based neural architecture to encode code snippets.
 Besides, CodeBERT \citep{feng2020codebert}, C-BERT~\citep{buratti2020exploring} and Cu-BERT \citep{kanade2020learning} are BERT-inspired approaches, these methods adopt similar methodologies to learn code representations as BERT~\cite{devlin2018bert}.
-CodeBERT~\citep{feng2020codebert} is a bimodal pre-trained model for programming language (PL) and natural language (NL) tasks, which uses transformer-based neural architecture to encode code snippets.
-Meanwhile, C-BERT~\cite{buratti2020exploring} pre-trains a large transformer-model on raw source code, then tests if the model can discover AST features.
-Cu-BERT~\citep{kanade2020learning} is similar to C-BERT, but if focuses on embedding programs written in the \texttt{Python} programming language.